devonfw/shop-floor/dsf4openshift/cluster/initial-setup/add-icons/README.md

 This is a guide to add custom icons into an Openshift cluster.

-# Images Style
+# Imagen Style
 The icons for templates, must measure 50px x 50px or the image not show right.

 # How to use your custom icons in openshift cluster

 ## 1. Obtain the master-config.yaml of our openshift cluster.
 To modify the icons inside openshift, we must to modify our master-config.yaml of our openshift cluster.
-This file is inside the openshift container and to obtain a copy of it, we must to know whats the name of our openshift container.
+This file is inside the openshift container and to obtain a copy of it, we must to know what's our openshift container name.

 ### 1.1.
 Obtain the name of our openshift container.
 To obtain it, we can know it executing the next: